fb0801/python-microservice/README.md

 - had to use this command to create mysql db within docker -> command: --innodb_use_native_aio=0

 - to fix mysql module error  -> pip install mysqlclient

+- if run into wsl error with docker use in cmd as admin -> sc config LxssManager start=auto

+- WITH DOCKER DO NOT ACCEPT POPUP FROM KASPERSKY ABOUT LINUX NAME ERROR AS IT WILL PREVENT WSL AND DOCKER RUNNING

 ## Resources used: